 The second thing you need to know is that unlike other shows, we reward folks for nice reviews - I'm talking money, power, romance, we will even tell you how the tricks are done - Think of the name of the show - We obviously have no moral compass so just name your price.

-Finally, you need to know that we are here for the money and to meet hot moms who are a little bit bored.
+We are here for the money and to meet hot moms who are a little bit bored.
 In that order.

-About the show: The I Hate Children Children's Show was born of a gambling debt.
+The I Hate Children Children's Show was born of a gambling debt.
 Paul Nathan (one of the foremost magicians working in the world today) lost a bet last year and the payoff was creating a kids show for the Edinburgh Festival.
 The show was so successful that Paul came back this year to milk that kiddy Kash Kow.

 Everyone is a star at the I Hate Children Children's Show